BetterCrypto/Applied-Crypto-Hardening/presentations/HACK.LU-2014/presentation/agenda.md

 # How to participate?

 1. We need: cryptologists, sysadmins, hackers
-1. Read the document, find bugs
+1. Read the document, find bugs!
 1. Master git repo (git.bettercrypto.org) is world-readable.
 1. Subscribe to the mailing list
 1. look at the TODO.md file